-When was the last time, you had a thought about your car paint?
-The fact that this thing is responsible for adding that “bling” to your car should be enough to stress this point that why automotive paints are important.
+When was the last time you had a thought about your car paint?
+The fact that this thing is responsible for adding that “bling” to your car should be enough to stress this point why automotive paints are important.

-Everyone wants a shiny-new looking car, but don’t know what factors to consider when it comes to automotive paint.
+Everyone wants a shiny-new-looking car but doesn’t know what factors to consider when it comes to automotive paint.

-Automotive paint, unlike any other generic paint, is meant to be on the car’s body for its lifetime…well almost.
-Automotive paint is a very different kind of paint which is made as a compound mixture of certain products where a particular product plays its own respective role.
+Unlike any other generic paint, automotive paint is meant to be on the car’s body for its lifetime…well, almost.
+Automotive paint is a very different kind of paint made as a compound mixture of certain products where a particular product plays its respective role.

 How is automotive paint made?

-- Thinner: Levels out the consistency of paint
+- Thinner: Levels out the consistency of the paint

 - Binder: Binds the pigment and thinner

-Further, you will see terms like water-borne paint or solvent paint which could possibly confuse you while selecting the perfect automotive paint for your car.
-In this blog, we will see all aspects of how automotive paint can be divided into various categories and which one would suit your needs the best.
+Further, you will see terms like waterborne paint or solvent paint, which could confuse you when selecting the perfect automotive paint for your car.
+In this blog, we will see all aspects of how automotive paint can be divided into various categories and which would suit your needs the best.

 Also Read: All About PPF (Paint Protection Film)